 One common misconception about classic books is that they are no fun to read and will take you forever to get through.
-In short, they’re not “beach reads.”
+In short, they’re not books to take to the beach with you.
 But I reject this idea.

 Sure, there are some classics that I can’t imagine cracking open on a lounge chair.
 I’m not suggesting you try to fit War and Peace into your beach bag.
 But for those of you looking for something different to pack into your carry-on, I’ve compiled a short list of books that are guaranteed to grab and keep your attention way better than 50 Shades of Grey ever could.
 Without further ado, a few classic books to take to the beach!